-Julian Solotorovsky chairs the firm’s White Collar Crime and Investigations practice group.
+Julian Solotorovsky chairs the firm’s White Collar, Investigations and Compliance practice group.
 His practice is focused on litigation, including white collar crime, internal investigations, Securities and Exchange Commission (SEC) matters, commercial litigation and product liability/toxic torts.
 Defending cases valued into the hundreds of millions of dollars, Julian has tried more than 40 jury trials, and has represented clients at SEC and in arbitration hearings.
 He has also represented plaintiffs, including in an antitrust case that yielded a $125 million settlement in the middle of the trial.

 Julian defends corporations and individuals facing criminal charges and civil and administrative claims.
 He navigates clients through and beyond investigations, enforcement actions, indictments and other lawsuits, and has achieved a track record of positive results in successfully resolving matters without prosecution, litigation or unwanted publicity.